Moduli spaces of rational curves on Fano threefolds: Introduction

 \begin{theo}[Movable Bend-and-Break] Let $X$ be a smooth Fano threefold.
 Let $M$ be a component of $\overline{\Rat}(X)$ that generically parametrizes free curves.
 Suppose that the general curve $C$ parametrized by $M$ has anticanonical degree $\geq 6$.
 Then $M$ contains a stable map of the form $f: Z \to X$ where $Z$ has two components and the restriction of $f$ to each component realizes this component as a free curve on $X$. \end{theo}

 Using this theorem, we can apply the inductive approach pioneered by \cite{HRS04} to classify free curves on $X$.
 Suppose we identify the (finitely many) components of $\overline{\Rat}(X)$ which parametrize free curves of anticanonical degree $\leq 5$.
 Then we can classify all components of $\overline{\Rat}(X)$ parametrizing free curves of anticanonical degree $\geq 6$ by repeatedly gluing the low degree free curves and studying the resulting components.

+Note that the gluing and smoothing operation defines a binary product on the set of components of $\overline{\Rat}(X)$ whose evaluation maps are dominant and have connected fibers.
+In many situations one can use Movable Bend-and-Break (Theorem~\ref{theo:maintheorem3}) to show that this monoid is finitely generated.
+In this way the irreducibility of the moduli space of rational curves associated to each nef class can be reduced to showing the irreducibility of moduli spaces in low degree.
 We demonstrate this technique in a couple examples in Section \ref{sec:examples}.

 \begin{exam} Let $X \subset \mathbb{P}^{4}$ be a smooth quartic threefold.
 In Section \ref{sect:quarticthreefold} we will show that in every degree $d \geq 3$ there is a unique component of $\overline{\Rat}(X)$ of degree $d$ that parametrizes birational maps onto free curves.
 All other components of $\overline{\Rat}(X)$ with $d \geq 3$ parametrize multiple covers of lines or conics.
 (Note that our results do not address the components of $\overline{M}_{0,0}(X)$ which are not contained in $\overline{\Rat}(X)$.)
 When $X$ is general, such a statement has been obtained in \cite{LTJAG}. \end{exam}